-- 1 Access the Sentinel Control Center. - 1a From Sentinel Main, in the tool bar, click Applications. - 1b Click Launch Control Center. - 1c Click Yes to accept the security certificate. - 1d Specify a username and password of a user that has rights to access the SCC, then click Login. - 1e Click Accept or Accept Permanently to accept the security certificate and display the SCC. - 2 Click the Configuration tab. - 3 From the menu, click Configuration > Event Actions Configuration. - 4 Click Add to add a new action. - 5 Use the following information to create the new event action:
+- 1 Access the Sentinel Control Center.

+- 2 Click the Configuration tab.

+- 3 From the menu, click Configuration > Event Actions Configuration.

+- 4 Click Add to add a new action.

+- 5 Use the following information to create the new event action:

 Name: Specify a unique name for the event action.